 If you’re having second thoughts about borrowing to pay for your wedding, you might need to come up with alternatives.
 With wedding planning, there’s always a Plan B.

-• Using a credit card to pay for wedding expenses might be another option.
+• Use a credit card.
+Using a credit card to pay for wedding expenses might be another option.
 While a personal loan might offer a lower rate than a credit card, you might find credit card offers with low introductory rates — perhaps even 0% — for a limited time.
 If you’re confident that you can pay the card off in full before the introductory rate ends, this could be an attractive option.
-If the card also offers purchase rewards, that could be a further bonus.
-Remember, though, that credit card debt is still debt, and it’s revolving debt that doesn’t have a fixed end date.

-• Asking parents for money might not be the most appealing option, but it might be a worthwhile consideration.
+• Ask your parents to contribute.
+Asking parents for money might not be the most appealing option, but it might be a worthwhile consideration.
 Even though the average age of newlywed couples is rising, which might mean more couples are established financially before they marry, it’s still traditional for the parents of the couple to contribute to the cost of the wedding and it’s common for the couple to have help paying for the wedding.

 Your wedding is a special day, but it’s just one day — then comes the rest of your lives together.
 Using borrowed money to finance your wedding is a big decision and should not be taken lightly.
 Taking on debt will affect your budget immediately and your borrowing options in the future.